jecki/DHParser/documentation_src/index.rst

 DHParser offers:

-* EBNF-based grammar-specification language with support for different flavors of EBNF
+* Rapid-Prototyping of EBNF-based grammar-specifications with support for different flavors of EBNF
 * Macros to reduce code-repetition within grammars and includes to avoid code-repetition between grammars.